douglas-gibbons/douglas-gibbons.github.io/_posts/2016-11-26-aws-machine-learning.md

 For the MNIST trial:

-Cost: About $2.80
+* Cost: About $2.80 for AWS ML charges
-Time: About 3 hours to run
+* Time: About 3 hours to run
-Easy of use: Very
+* Easy of use: Very
-Accuracy: 90%
+* Accuracy: 91%  (that puts it in the realm of a decent 1 layer neural network)

 ### Disadvantages

-The AWS ML system does not offer much in the way of tweaking the machine learning.
-Don't expect the level of recognition performance you might get with custom convolutional neural networks.
-However, for most tasks it should perform well enough.
+The AWS ML system does not offer much in the way of tweaking the machine learning structure.
+Don't expect the level of recognition performance you might get with custom convolutional neural networks, or even quite simple deep learning systems.

 ### Advantages

 AWS ML integrates well with other AWS products.
 It can take its data from Redshift, RDS, S3 or EMR, as well as real time inputs from Kinesis and of course Lambda and EC2 instances.
 If you're an AWS shop and want to integrate machine learning into an existing structure, this is certainly worth a try.

-The simplicity of the product makes it easy to get started and quick to get results.
+The simplicity of the product also makes it easy to get started and quick to get results.

 ## In Conclusion

 AWS ML provides a very simple and easy-to-use interface into the world of machine learning.
 It also plays well with all those other AWS products that we've grown to depend on.
-It's out-of-the box performance is enough to satisfy most common uses, but it is limited in terms of tuning more complex problems.
+It's out-of-the box performance is enough to satisfy most common uses.
+However, if you're looking to solve complex problems that require deep learning, this is not the tool for you.